mongodb/docs/source/includes/list-table-edit-snapshot-schedule.rst

 .. list-table::
    :widths: 35 65

-   * - :guilabel:`Take snapshots every` ... :guilabel:`and save for`
+   * - :guilabel:`Take snapshots every ... hours and save for ... days`

-     - Sets how often |mms| takes a base snapshot of the deployment and how long |mms| retains base snapshots.
-For information on how these settings affect |mms|, see :ref:`snapshot-frequency-and-retention`.
+     - Sets how frequently, in hours, |mms| takes a base snapshot of the deployment and the number of days |mms| retains base snapshots.

        .. include:: /includes/extracts/list-table-edit-snapshot-schedule.rst

-   * - :guilabel:`Create cluster checkpoint every` (Sharded Clusters only)
+   * - :guilabel:`Create cluster checkpoint every ... minutes` (Sharded Clusters only)

-     - Sets how often |mms| creates a :ref:`checkpoint <checkpoint>` in between snapshots of a sharded cluster.
-Checkpoints provide restore points that you can use to create custom "point in time" snapshots.
+     - Sets how frequently, in minutes, |mms| creates a :ref:`checkpoint <checkpoint>` in between snapshots of a sharded cluster.
+Checkpoints provide restore points that you can use to create custom *point-in-time* snapshots.

-       For more information, see :ref:`checkpoint`.
+       See :ref:`checkpoint`.

    * - :guilabel:`Store daily snapshots for`

-     - Sets the time period that |mms| retains daily snapshots.
-For defaults, see :ref:`snapshot-frequency-and-retention`.
+     - Sets the number of days that |mms| retains daily snapshots.

    * - :guilabel:`Store weekly snapshots for`

-     - Sets the time period that |mms| retains weekly snapshots.
-For defaults, see :ref:`snapshot-frequency-and-retention`.
+     - Sets the number of weeks that |mms| retains weekly snapshots.

    * - :guilabel:`Store monthly snapshots for`

-     - Sets the time period that |mms| retains monthly snapshots.
-For defaults, see :ref:`snapshot-frequency-and-retention`.
+     - Sets the number of months that |mms| retains monthly snapshots.

+   * - :guilabel:`Allow point-in-time restores going back`

+     - Sets the number of days that |mms| retains oplogs alongside snapshots.

+       See :doc:`/core/restore-overview` for how snapshots and point-in-time restores work.